 Denise: You mean watching that particular television program called “Surprise Surprise”… Not quite as good as it used to be when Cilla was doing it but I still like it.
 You know I’m an emotional type of being, don’t you?

 Sharon: Well, that is true I do and so how does emotion relate to marketing?

-Denise: Well, emotion is really important when it comes to marketing because that really hooks people into your message and why they might want to buy something from you and that was a really really tenuous….
-Oh well it’s actually quite logical link into the subject of today’s podcast and that is about emotion and peoples drivers when they decide to purchase.
+Denise: Well, emotion is really important when it comes to marketing because that really hooks people into your message and why they might want to buy something from you and that was really really tenuous….
+Oh well, it’s actually quite a logical link to the subject of today’s podcast and that is about emotion and peoples drivers when they decide to purchase.
 So let’s get into it!

 So how does that actually play out when it comes to making a buying decision and how might you use that when you’re thinking about structuring your marketing campaigns for attracting more clients and candidates and maybe just even your own talent pool as a recruitment organisation?

-Now, the real power about using emotion in your recruitment marketing is when you actually speak into the conversation that is going on in your potential client for candidates head and that is so important.
+Now, the real power about using emotion in your recruitment marketing is when you actually speak into the conversation that is going on for your potential client and candidates in their head and that is so important.
 I’m going to say it again – It’s about linking into the conversation that they are having at that point in time.